R21Digital/Project-MorningStar/README.md

 - `logs/session_*.json` &ndash; detailed step traces and summaries for each session.
 - `logs/training_log.txt` &ndash; entries recorded by the trainer navigator.

+Running the test suite also writes logs to this directory.

 ## Running Tests

 Before executing the test suite, install all dependencies listed in